moeen-mahmud/osmynt/README.md

 This project is a monorepo created with Bun workspace.
 It has two parts:

-1. **apps**: Contains the backend and VS Code extension.
+1. **apps**: Contains the Backend Engine, Osmynt Extension, Landing Page, and Documentation Page
 2. **packages**: Contains the shared code between the apps (e.g. api client, library, database).

 ## Getting Started

 ### Prerequisites

 Make sure you have node.js and bun installed on your machine.
-If not, please install them first by following the documentations.
+If not, please install them first by following the respective documentation.
-To run individual project please follow the project README.md file.
+To run an individual project, please follow the project's README.md file.

 ## License